 The Evolution of Comedy Vérité from TV to YouTube | PDF (188 KB)

 The Use of Documentary Codes in Political Parody: Heritage Minutes and the Conservative Party of Canada | PDF (352 KB)

 News Discourse as Political Communication

 An examination of journalism and the news media as a set of institutions with important political and ideological roles.
 The course overviews theoretical perspectives and applies selected theoretical concepts to such topics as: influences on media content, how news generates meaning, ideological aspects of media frames, and the evaluation of journalism's performance in relation to normative expectations of democratic political communication.
-Prerequisite: at least one of CMNS 235 or 240, with a minimum grade of C-.
+Prerequisite: At least one of CMNS 235 or 240, with a minimum grade of C-.

 Media, Learning, and Social Change